Here you will find analyses of geographical variation in the use of health services related to the eye.

 Number of contacts per 1,000 inhabitants, 50 years and older

-Nationally, the number of contacts per year increased from 61,000 in 2015 to approximately 138,000 in 2023.
-The number of contacts was more than doubled from 2015 to 2023 while the number of patients in treatment was doubled in the same period.
-This means that the number of contacts per patient increased from 5.5 in 2015 to 6.3 in 2023.
+Nationally, the number of contacts per year increased from 61,000 in 2015 to approximately 144,000 in 2024.
+The number of contacts was more than doubled from 2015 to 2024.
+The number of contacts per patient also increased, from 5.5 in 2015 to 6.1 in 2024.
 This is in accordance with the findings of Husum et al. 2023, who examined the use of injection treatment from 2011 to 2021.

 The two most used drugs are bevacizumab and aflibercept.
 Bevacizumab has significantly lower costs and is the first choice in most places (Husum et al. 2023).
-Nationally, the proportion of contacts with the drug aflibercept increased from 46 % in 2015 to 56 % in 2020, and then decreased to 50 % in 2023.
-The proportion of contacts with aflibercept was highest in the Sørlandet referral area (67.5 % of contacts) and lowest in the Stavanger referral area (38 % of contacts) in 2023.
+Nationally, the proportion of contacts with the drug aflibercept was above 50% from 2017 to 2023, and then decreased to 33% in 2024.
+The reason for this decrease is first and foremost that a new medication, faricimab, has been used increasingly since May 2023.
+A contributing factor may also be that aflibercept has been approved in higher doses, which should allow longer intervals between injections.

 The analysis is based on activity data from the Norwegian Patient Register (NPR) for somatic specialist health services.
 The data includes activity in public hospitals and private hospitals that provide publicly funded services.
 Data from specialists under public funding contracts are not included, as this treatment is only provided in hospitals.